OML-Team/open-metric-learning/README.md

   By the way, PML also has [Trainers](https://kevinmusgrave.github.io/pytorch-metric-learning/trainers/), but it's not widely used in the examples and custom `train` / `test` functions are used instead.

-We believe that having Config API, laconic examples, and Zoo of pretrained models sets the entry threshold to a really low value.
+We believe that having Pipelines, laconic examples, and Zoo of pretrained models sets the entry threshold to a really low value.

 </p>
 </details>